dwave-examples/tour-planning/README.md

 to a Leap hybrid CQM solver.
 The default solver runtime of 5 seconds is used unless you choose to increase it.

-### Viewing Solutions and Problem Details
+### Problem Details and Solutions

-The lower section presents information about the problem and any found solutions.
+The lower section's following tabs contain information about the problem and any found solutions.
-These are presented in the following tabs:

 * **Graph:** displays the configured problem and any found solutions in three ways: